core-wg/yang-cbor/draft-ietf-core-sid-latest.md

   }

   rc:yang-data sid-file {
+    container content {
+      description
+        "A Wrapper container that together with the rc:yang-data extension marks the YANG data structures inside as not being intended to be implemented as part of a configuration datastore or as an operational state within the server.";
       leaf module-name {
         type yang:yang-identifier;
         description
           "Name of the YANG module associated with this .sid file.";
       }

       leaf module-revision {
         type revision-identifier;
         description
           "Revision of the YANG module associated with this .sid file.
           This leaf is not present if no revision statement is defined in the YANG module.";
       }

       leaf sid-file-version {
         type sid-file-version-identifier;
         description
           "The version number of the .sid file. .sid files and the version sequence are specific to a given YANG module revision.
           This number starts at zero when there is a YANG module update.
           This number can distinguish updates to the SID file which are the result of new processing, or the result of reported errata.";
       }

       list dependency-revision {
         key "module-name";

         description
           "Information about the revision of each YANG module that the module in 'module-name' includes used during the .sid file generation.";

         leaf module-name {
           type yang:yang-identifier;
           mandatory true;
           description
             "Name of the YANG module, dependency of 'module-name', for which revision information is provided.";
         }
         leaf module-revision {
           type revision-identifier;
           mandatory true;
           description
             "Revision of the YANG module, dependency of 'module-name', for which revision information is provided.";
         }
       }

       list assigment-ranges {
         key "entry-point";
         description
           "SID range(s) allocated to the YANG module identified by 'module-name' and 'module-revision'.

           - The SID range first available value is entry-point and the the last available value in the range is (entry-point + size - 1).
           - The SID ranges specified by all assignment-rages MUST NOT overlap.";

         leaf entry-point {
           type sid;
           mandatory true;
           description
             "Lowest SID available for assignment.";
         }

         leaf size {
           type uint64;
           mandatory true;
           description
             "Number of SIDs available for assignment.";
         }
       }

       list items {
         key "namespace identifier";
         description
           "Each entry within this list defined the mapping between a YANG item string identifier and a SID.
 This list MUST include a mapping entry for each YANG item defined by the YANG module identified by 'module-name' and 'module-revision'.";

         leaf namespace {
           type enumeration {
             enum module {
               value 0;
               description
                 "All module and submodule names share the same global module identifier namespace.";
             }
             enum identity {
               value 1;
               description
                 "All identity names defined in a module and its submodules share the same identity identifier
                 namespace.";
             }
             enum feature {
               value 2;
               description
                 "All feature names defined in a module and its submodules share the same feature identifier
                 namespace.";
             }
             enum data {
               value 3;
               description
                 "The namespace for all data nodes, as defined in YANG.";
             }
           }
           description
             "Namespace of the YANG item for this mapping entry.";
         }

         leaf identifier {
           type union {
             type yang:yang-identifier;
             type schema-node-path;
           }
           description
             "String identifier of the YANG item for this mapping entry.

             If the corresponding 'namespace' field is 'module', 'feature', or 'identity', then this field MUST contain a valid YANG identifier string.

             If the corresponding 'namespace' field is 'data', then this field MUST contain a valid schema node path.";
         }

         leaf sid {
           type sid;
           mandatory true;
           description
             "SID assigned to the YANG item for this mapping entry.";
+        }
       }
     }
   }